nwthomas/data-structures-and-algorithms/data-structures/linked-list/singly-linked-list/README.md

 # SINGLY-LINKED LISTS 👆

 `Singly-Linked Lists` are a data structure that allows allocation of memory and storage space in a non-linear manner.
-They are different from doubly-linked lists in that you typically cannot traverse them in reverse.
+They are different from doubly-linked lists in that you cannot traverse them in reverse.

 ## TABLE OF CONTENTS